 THE MAN FROM EARTH

 The Man From Earth is a beautifully understated film, so much so that it seemed to sidestep cinematic release altogether and find its true audience on video/cable afterlife.
-A large part of this and probably the reason it did not have a high profile is because it eschews almost all the things that big successful contemporary science-fiction films involve special effects, spectacle, lavish sets and makeup and tells a conceptual story.
+A large part of this and probably the reason the film did not have a high profile is because it eschews almost all the things that big successful contemporary science-fiction films involve special effects, spectacle, lavish sets and makeup and tells a conceptual story.
 The story is told entirely through dialogue and involves no more than a group of people sitting around a living room talking.
 In fact, the entire film could be staged as a one-act play without any changes to the script.

 The most fascinating scenes are when we arrive at David Lee Smiths amazing claim that he was Jesus Christ.
 In another film, The Man From Earth might have then gone the route of awe-filled religious revelations and miracles happening amid maximum mistily emotive effect.
 Far more interestingly, Jerome Bixby interprets things with a rigorously agnostic, if not atheist position, insisting that many of the divine aspects attributed to Jesus Christ were added by the Biblical writers and that he was nothing but an ordinary man who tried to incorporate some ideas from Buddhist teachings.
 Equally, The Man From Earth becomes not unlike films such as Stalker (1979), Man Facing Southeast (1986), Friendships Death (1987), Contact (1997) and K-PAX (2001), which are quasi-religious science-fiction films wherein the element of the fantastical hovers uncertainly between faith and mundane rationalism.
 Johns story sits ambiguously between whether it can be believed or is made up right up until the very last scene.
 (Although interestingly, when it comes to the claims about Jesus Christ, Bixby opts for an unequivocally rationalist perspective).